RealGoOfficial/Info/README.md

 # RealGo 🎮🌍✨

-> The world's first immersive **AR + AI + Web3** game built on location-based gameplay, where global meme IPs are transformed into living, interactive experiences.
+> The world's premier **Meme Infrastructure and Asset Application Layer**.
+Leveraging **AR + AI + LBS** technology, we transform global Meme IPs into playable, liquid, and utility-driven interactive experiences.

 ## 🚀 Overview
-**RealGo** bridges **Web2 familiarity** with **Web3 innovation**, turning your everyday surroundings into a gamified, social adventure full of memes, rewards, and real-world interaction.
+**RealGo** is the definitive **"Meme 3.0"** execution layer.
+By bridging mass-market mobile gaming with Web3 innovation, we transcend traditional GameFi to give Meme assets tangible, real-world utility.
+We turn your everyday surroundings into a gamified, social adventure—providing global Meme communities with sustainable economics, multi-IP cultural integration, and diverse application scenarios.

 ## 🛠️ Tech Stack
 ### 🔗 Blockchain & Web3